-Child development is affected by children's experiences, particularly in the early years, and ECEC is a substantial part of the young child's experiences.
-Also as children enter school experiences in that environment will influence longer-term outcomes.
-Not only do ECEC experiences play an important role in promoting child wellbeing, but some other background factors are also important.
+Child development is affected by the whole range of children's experiences, particularly in the Early Years, and ECEC is a substantial part of the young child's experience.
+Also as children enter school, experiences in that environment will influence longer-term outcomes.
+Not only do ECEC experiences play an important role in promoting child well-being, but some other background factors are also important.
 The relevant factors do not function alone, but interact with each other.
-Hence the potential effects of ECEC experience are partly moderated by family factors such as deprivation and parental sensitivity as well as child factors such as gender, temperamental reactivity and self-regulation.
-Sometimes the moderating variable may itself be influenced by ECEC experience, e.g., self-regulation, and when this occurs the distinction between moderating and mediating variable becomes blurred.
+Hence the potential effects of ECEC experience are partly moderated by family factors, such as deprivation and parental sensitivity as well as child factors such as gender, temperamental reactivity and self-regulation.
+Sometimes the moderating variable may itself be influenced by ECEC experience, e.g. self-regulation, and when this occurs the distinction between moderating and mediating variable becomes blurred.
 In the case of self-regulation it appears to be important in the process by which early family and ECEC experiences get transmitted into later educational, social and economic success.